High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Generating configurations with various degrees of instability

 \subsection{Numerical assessment of intrinsic stability}

-We use the previous optimisation problem to generate configurations which have their sensitivity coefficients $\rZN$ and $\kZN$ distributed regularly on a segment defined as $\rZN=0.137$ (baseline value) and $\kZN \in [1.5, 1.75]$, thus crossing the ZN stability limit.
-The optimisation is constrained as to preserve physically sound characteristics (surface temperature at 1000 K, regression speed of 1 cm/s at 50 atm, 3540 K final flame temperature).
-The segment and the corresponding targeted points are displayed in Figure \ref{fig:optim:ligneRK}.
+We use the previous optimisation problem to generate configurations which have their sensitivity coefficients $\rZN$ and $\kZN$ distributed regularly on a segment defined as $\rZN=0.137$ (baseline value) and $\kZN \in [1.5, 1.75]$ (see Figure \ref{fig:optim:ligneRK}), thus crossing the ZN stability limit.
+The optimisation is constrained to preserve physically sound characteristics (surface temperature at 1000 K, regression speed of 1 cm/s at 50 atm, 3540 K final flame temperature).

 For each point, we numerically assess the stability of the corresponding steady-state combustion.
-Based on the stationary temperature profile provided by the semi-analytical tool, we generate a non-uniform mesh, such that the increase in temperature between each cell center is a chosen constant $\Delta T$ (e.g. 10 K).
-Cells are then added to push the ``infinity'' boundaries further away, so as to minimise the impact of the Neumann boundary conditions.
-We typically use $\Delta T=20$K, as we found that the steady-state surface temperature would then match up to less than 1\% between the semi-analytical tool and the one-dimensional CFD code.
-After the mesh has been generated, a slight constant pressure perturbation (typically 0.1\% of the prescribed pressure) is applied and the one-dimensional tool is run with implicit Euler and large time steps so as to converge to a perturbed initial steady-state.
-The pressure is then set back to its original value and an unsteady simulation is performed with ESDIRK-54A and a relative tolerance of $10^{-6}$ on the integration error.
+A slight constant pressure perturbation (typically 0.1\% of the prescribed pressure) is applied and the one-dimensional tool is run with ESDIRK-54A and a relative error tolerance $rtol=10^{-6}$.
 The stability of the combustion can then be assessed numerically by analysing whether the perturbation is damped out or not.